haiyanhhy/Fall22_CSE583_Project/README.md

 # Installation & Instruction
 (Haiyan + Xuqing)
 Others to review our own workstream
+(From Alex: Haiyan and Xuqing please check if this is the correct procedure) use visual environment environment.yml run commands:
+**python prediction_app.py**
+open up a new terminal __without exiting__ the previous process input in the new terminal:
+**python city_house.py**
+**streamlit run city_house.py**
+the streamlit visualization board will automatically popup in your the web browser

 To follow this project, please install the following locally: